Explicit Non-Abelian Gerbes with Connections: Physical applications

 As argued in~\cite{Saemann:2017rjm}, the appropriate non-Abelian generalisation of the self-dual string is a principal $\sfString(\sfG)$-bundle with adjusted connection together with a Higgs field $\phi:\IR^4\rightarrow \widehat{L_0\frg}$ such that

 where $F$ and $H$ are the 2- and 3-form components of the curvature, $\nabla=\rmd+A\acton$, and $\pr_1:\widehat{L_0\frg}\rightarrow L_0\frg$ is the evident projection.
 As shown in~\cite{Saemann:2017rjm}, these equations posses a natural dimensional reduction of the non-Abelian self-dual string equation to the Bogomolny monopole equation.
 Moreover, these configurations are BPS equations of an interesting six-dimensional superconformal field theory~\cite{Saemann:2017rjm}, see also~\cite{Akyol:2012cq}.
+This is expected to be related to the description of M2-branes ending on M5-branes.

 We emphasise that in~\cite{Saemann:2017rjm}, only infinitesimal gauge transformations and the local bundle structure were available.
 With the techniques developed in \cref{sec:stringBundlesWithConnection}, we now also have finite gauge transformations and the total bundle structure under full control.
+This is vital, e.g., if one aims for a higher form of the Nahm transform, which describes the duality between Nahm data and monopoles.